demirantay/notebook/web-development/level-1.md

 - [ ] Project: Select an API from [Todd Motto's API List](https://github.com/toddmotto/public-apis) and build a frontend-only application powered by data fetched from the API you chose.
 - [ ] Book: [JavaScript Design Patterns](https://addyosmani.com/resources/essentialjsdesignpatterns/book/)
 - [ ]  Project: Clone [this](https://creativemarket.com/ikonome/686585-Material-Resume-Blue/screenshots/#screenshot2) online resume template
 - [ ]  Project: Do a one week Speedrun of the FreeCodeCamp Projects, finishing as many as you can in seven days.
+(Front End)

 ---